An example of plants growing directly on top of a compost bin.

 5: Try fermented composting

 There are some exciting alternative compost methods that work with anaerobic methods, without being stinky or attracting pests.
 One of the most known is Bokashi where you add a mix of active microorganisms (mainly lactic acid bacteria) to start a fermentation process.
+Check out this article on Bokashi composting for a thorough guide on how to set up your own DIY Bokashi system.

 It’s great for people who don’t have space for a larger compost bin since you can keep it under your kitchen sink.
 You can use a similar process if you have a lot of grass clippings and quickly process it to a kind of ensilage which you can use as mulch in the garden.